 Identify and Seal Entry Points

 To begin with, find and seal cracks and holes around the exterior of your house.
-Wide cracks can be sealed using expandable foam, and open pipes and gutters can be blocked off using steel mesh.
+Wide cracks can be sealed using expandable foam backed with wire wool or mesh, and open pipes and gutters can be blocked off using steel mesh.
 Check and fix broken roof shingles.
-Check beneath the windowsills and beneath the eaves.
+Check beneath the windowsills and eaves.
 Remove branches that are close to or touching the roof.
 Add door sweeps to the gaps beneath the outside doors.
 Do regular checks to make sure that these remedies are still in place.

 Maintain Cleanliness